Home

 The CAS Games and Play in Virtual Spaces is modular in structure.
 Personal project work is a major focus area, along with course content teaching in contact hours on the Toni Campus and networking in the industry.

-The CAS Games and Play in Virtual Spaces is divided into a total of six modules with contact hours on Thursdays, Fridays and Saturdays, from 9.00 am to 4.30 pm (subject to change).
+The CAS Games and Play in Virtual Spaces is divided into a total of seven modules with contact hours on Thursdays, Fridays and Saturdays, from 9.00 am to 4.30 pm (subject to change).
 Moreover, there is a series of lectures on three evenings (live/hybrid).
 Besides contact hours, participants develop their own project in self-study.

 Series of lectures and networking

-In this three-part series of lectures (on-site, hybrid), external game developers, artists and people from other related fields provide insights into their work.
+In this three-part series of lectures (on-site, hybrid), external game developers, artists and persons from other related fields provide insights into their work.
 In this way, they give participants starting points for their own professional practice and a perspective on career opportunities.

 Participants stay in contact and support each other with voluntary peer-to-peer circles via a Discord server.